box-builder/box/README.md

 * To do a release build:
   * make release

-Note that if you do not pass a filename over stdin, you will be prompted for input where you can type a script in.
+Note that if you do not pass a filename or content over stdin, you will be prompted for input where you can type a script in.

 Here's an example of a dockerfile you can make with it: